aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags-preview.md

 ## CloudVision Topology Tags for Campus deployments

+!!! warning

+    The generation of CloudVision Tags for Campus deployments in the `eos_designs` role is in preview mode.

+    Everything is subject to change, is not supported and may not be complete.

+    If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/avd/discussions)

 `arista.avd.eos_designs` can generate CloudVision Tags that assist CloudVision with rendering the Campus Topologies (supported on CloudVision as a Service (CVaaS) or "on-prem" CloudVision 2024.3.0 or later).
 This specific use case is required to support Hybrid workflow of managing Campus fabrics with both AVD and CloudVision Studios where: